digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/operate/explore-the-demo.rst

 Exploring the demo
 ==================

+Explore the demo is intended to help you become familiar with a CN business operation within the CN QS.
+The QS application is intended to be incrementally extended by your team to meet your business needs.
+When you are familiar with the QS, review the technology choices and application design to determine what changes are needed.
+Technology and design decisions are ultimately up to you.

 .. wip::

 As a result, the CN QS guides may be a little out of step with the application.